Catherine Zeta-Jones: Media image

 Zeta-Jones's beauty and sex appeal have been picked up by various media outlets, including People magazine, which placed her at number one on their "Most Beautiful People" listing in 1998.
 She continued to feature on the list from 2000 to 2004.
 In 2003, Esquire labelled her "the most beautiful woman on the planet".
 In 2011, she was named the most beautiful British woman by a poll conducted by the television network QVC.
-She was appointed Commander of the Order of the British Empire (CBE) by the Monarchy of the United Kingdom in 2010 for her film and charity work.
+She was appointed as a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 2010 Birthday Honours for her film and charity work.
 In 2019, she was honoured with the Freedom of the City of Swansea.

 The journalist Sheila Johnston of The Daily Telegraph, in 2010, described Zeta-Jones as "the ultimate self-made success" who "constantly made bold decisions, and scrubbed up very nicely into a luscious star who radiates a classic […] brand of big-screen glamour."
 Guy Adams of The Independent considers her personality to be "self-effacing and energetic" but takes note of her "steely core" in her off-screen persona.
 Zeta-Jones's success in her early Hollywood films The Mask of Zorro (1998) and Entrapment (1999) relied predominantly on her sex appeal, but she was later appreciated for her versatility.

 Zeta-Jones's career graph and marriage to Douglas have been a subject of satire.
 A 2006 episode of the satirical British television show Star Stories (2006–2008) was entitled Catherine Zeta-Jones—Her Quest to Prove Herself ...
 And Also Find Love, about a fictitious life story of Zeta-Jones.
 Addressing her perceived media image, she remarked in a 2004 interview with USA Weekend: "The biggest misconception of me is that I'm some die-hard, ambitious, do-anything-to-get-anything kind of person, I'm not.
 I'm very shy socially."
 Zeta-Jones is protective of her public image, and the use of her likeness is carefully controlled.
 As well as taking legal action against Hello! magazine, she sued a Nevada-based topless club for including her image on their advertising.
 In 2003, the celebrity biographer Cliff Goodwin wrote an unauthorised biography of the actress, entitled Catherine Zeta Jones: The Biography, but the publication was indefinitely postponed after her lawyers issued threats of legal action against both Goodwin and his publisher.